 So, to make full use of today’s beautiful weather I figured I’d give this access trail a try, just to see what it was like, you know, to prepare myself for another day when I would actually hike to the Spout itself.

-After reaching the end of the 6.3 km Shoal Bay Road I found myself on the coast, with a choice.
-I could either hike back over the same terrible road I came in on, I could hike a little bit of Motion Path and take the 5.5 km Pipeline Road back to the car, or I could do what I probably shouldn’t do, hike Spout Path due south to see the Spout.
+After I reached the end of the 6.3 km Shoal Bay Road I found myself on the coast, not tired yet, so I had a choice.
+I could either hike straight back over the same terrible access road, I could hike a little bit of Motion Path and take the 5.5 km Pipeline Road back to the car, or I could do what I probably shouldn’t, hike Spout Path due south to see the Spout…

 Now I’m home, my legs are completely spent and glowing.
 But, I made it and I’m definitely going back for more Spout this spring.

 What you see here is a part of Shoal Bay Road, totally waterlogged.
 This road started out snowy and mostly frozen, hardly ideal of course but further east this so-called ‘road’ could have just as easily been called Shoal Bay Brook.